Contents at a glance »

 Women’s dressing has suddenly become a hot topic because of the recent increase in the sex crimes and the discussion on how students should dress for college.
 Several music videos in which actresses bare it all because they believe in ‘If you have it, flaunt it!’ have fanned the fire.

-Let us therefore understand why women expose their bodies.
+Let us therefore understand why girls and women expose their bodies.

 There is an existential reason behind exposing the body.
 A woman, like a female of other species, gives out signals of her readiness to engage in the reproductive act for the propagation of the species.
 Such seduction or alluring the male by exposing, is to arouse a sexual response in him.
 However, the seduction is for a specific partner with whom she is willing to sexually engage, and not for anyone else.
 This is what makes women buy revealing nightwear and lingerie—to attract specific sexual mates.